notepad-plus-plus/npp-usermanual/content/docs/config-files.md

    - If you have **Settings > Preferences > General > Toolbar** set to any of the three "small" choices, it will scale the icon to 16x16; if you use one of the two "large" choices, it will scale to 32x32.
 So if you are going to use a "large" icon set, you should make sure the icons are defined as 32x32.
    - The [v8.4.2 release page](https://notepad-plus-plus.org/news/v842-released/) allows you to download a bundle that contains the legacy 32x32 icon set along with the v8.4.2-style `toolbarIcons.xml`; unzip that bundle into the directory described on that page (equivalent to the main configuration folder [Note 2]), merge `toolbarIons.xml` into the `toolbarButtonsConf.xml` as described above, restart Notepad++, and you will have the pre-v8.0-style 32x32 "Big Icons" (but they are different icons than just a big version of the "standard icons", sorry).
    - Troubleshooting: if you started Notepad++ with one of the "small" choices selected but have 32x32 icons in your custom icons, it will scale them to 16x16, which is fine for small modes; but if you switch to a "large" option, it might scale the 16x16 back to 32x32 rather than using the true-32x32 from the icon file, which makes for a pixelated ("klunky") large icon: if this happens, leave it with "large" selected, then exit Notepad++ completely and restart: on the subsequent starts, it will use the full 32x32 resolution.
    - Transparency: To get part of the icon transparent, you need to make sure your icon editor is able to save in 32bpp mode (8-bits each for alpha/transparency, red, green, and blue).
 Some icon editors only support 24bpp (no alpha/transparency information).
+Alternately, some editors will allow you to use a 8bpp (256-color palette) with 1 of those 256 indexes allocated to transparency; using this format will allow creating much smaller `.ico` files, assuming 255 colors is sufficient for your icon needs.
-   - Recommendation: Every `.ico` file used for custom toolbars should include a 16x16 32bpp image and a 32x32 32bpp image, so that you have full control of the exact appearance on large and small toolbars, and allow transparency.
+   - Recommendation: Every `.ico` file used for custom toolbars should include a 16x16 image and a 32x32 image, with color depth set to either 32bpp or 8bpp-with-transparency, so that you have full control of the exact appearance on large and small toolbars, and allow transparent pixels.

 _Notes_: